-This may take optimistically 30 minutes, pessimistically 90 minutes and most likely 60 minutes.
+This may take optimistically 30 minutes, pessimistically 90 minutes, and most likely 60 minutes.
 So the range in which the travel time will fall is 30 minutes to 90 minutes.

-An average expected estimate is calculated by taking a weighted average of these 3 points of estimates using below formula:
+An average expected estimate is calculated by taking a weighted average of these 3 points of estimates using the below formula:

-Actual time taken to travel will be anything within this range with the most likely duration as 60 minutes.
+The actual time taken to travel will be anything within this range with the most likely duration as 60 minutes.
 PERT allows applying statistical concepts to study the probabilities of completing the tasks in a particular estimate range.

-Assuming that the mean is exactly in the middle, and assuming the actual estimates will follow a normal distribution within the extreme range of optimistic and pessimistic estimates, we can predict the following probabilities of completing the task in certain range of time as below:
+Assuming that the mean is exactly in the middle, and assuming the actual estimates will follow a normal distribution within the extreme range of optimistic and pessimistic estimates, we can predict the following probabilities of completing the task in a certain range of time as below: